An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

 Nov 09, 2023

-The market for EPDs (Environmental Product Declaration) is booming.
-These are précis documents which summarise a product’s life cycle assessment, produced to a standardised format and (typically) third-party verified.
+Demand for EPDs (Environmental Product Declaration) is growing.
+These are precise documents which summarise a product’s life cycle assessment, produced to a standardised format and third-party verified.